Epihedron/Adventurer/README.md

 - cleaned up newchar.php and created function for php array to sql tables
 - created tables in SQL for characters

+##### Alpha 0.2.0(2/10/14)
+- added function to update SQL with new character info.
+The function has the option to either insert or update

 ### Bugs:

 - chrome doesn't like adding new characters to the char list.
 I suspect local save issues (use in incognito)